Dual linear programming bounds for sphere packing via modular forms: Numerical results

 Table~\ref{table:results} shows our numerical results.
 We used the SageMath computer algebra system \cite{sage} for our calculations, with one exception: we used Magma \cite{BCP1997} to compute bases for modular forms and the action of the Atkin-Lehner involution.
 This combination works conveniently, because SageMath has an interface for calling Magma code.

 To produce rigorous results, we used exact rational arithmetic, and we proved nonnegativity of coefficients using the techniques of Section~\ref{positivityCheck}.
 For calculations with forms of level $24$, we directly solved the linear program over $\Q$; for level $96$, we instead used floating point arithmetic to obtain an approximate solution, which we then used to obtain a rational solution and prove its correctness and optimality.
 All the numbers in the table are rounded correctly: lower bounds are rounded down, and upper bounds are rounded up.
+The data underlying the new bounds in Table~\ref{table:results} can be downloaded from \cite{CT}.
+In the notation of Section~\ref{algorithm}, this data set contains the $q$-expansion coefficients for $g(z) = \sum_n a_n q^n$ and $\widetilde{g}(z) = \sum_n b_n q^n$ with $0 \le n < 500$, which is enough information to determine these modular forms uniquely.